RingComics/yajan/README.md

 # Tamriel Rebuilt
 If you want to use Tamriel Rebuilt, change the MO2 profile from YAJAN to Tamriel Rebuilt.
 All of the needed patches and changes are installed automatically, including distant land!
 Keep in mind that even with the fixes installed, TR is still in development and there will be issues.
 I will not be making custom patches for problems caused by TR.
 The western side of the mainland is only the *preview* version, so there will be limited to no content over there outside of exploration.

+Tamriel Rebuilt also has memory issues with YAJAN, so you may experience a lot of crashing.
+I recommend [this](https://www.nexusmods.com/morrowind/mods/45696) mod to avoid losing progress.

 # Troubleshooting
 - If you get a CTD on launch, find MGE in your downloads folder and extract it to your Morrowind install, overwriting the old one.
 Reconfigure and update MWSE